Schapeedy1/khmer_segmenter/README.md

 *   It ensures that the segmenter never "imagines" words or slang not approved in your curated source.
 *   It provides a high-performance baseline (95% accuracy for standard text) for a fraction of the computational cost.

+### Bridging the Engineering Gap (Beyond Computer Science)
+In many engineering fields—such as **Robotics, UAV/Drone systems, and Industrial Embedded Control**—there is effectively **zero support** for the Khmer language.
+While Computer Science has moved toward massive Machine Learning models, these "modern" solutions are impossible to run on the low-level microcontrollers and embedded processors that power real-world machinery.

+This creates a digital divide: Khmer becomes a "computer-only" language, excluded from the hardware that engineers use every day.

+`KhmerSegmenter` aims to break this barrier.
+By using the Viterbi algorithm—a purely mathematical and algorithmic approach—we provide a solution that can be implemented in **C, C++, or Rust** and run on devices with only a few megabytes (or even kilobytes) of memory.
+This project isn't just about NLP; it's about making Khmer a viable language for the next generation of physical engineering.

 Ultimately, `KhmerSegmenter` is designed for **portability and control**.
 It is the "Swiss Army Knife" of Khmer NLP—small, sharp, and reliable.

 ## Installation